 We have several types of appliances, designed to meet our global deployment requirements.
 High level specifications for the most recent versions of our appliances are provided here.
 If you need detailed specifications for a particular revision of an Open Connect Appliance, contact your Partner Engagement Manager.

 In building these systems we collaborate with a wide range of suppliers who we would like to thank for their assistance: The teams at Sanmina, MBX, and Intequus, our system integrators.
-Storage guidance and troubleshooting from Western Digital, Broadcom and Micron, and network card and driver assistance from Chelsio and Mellanox.
+Storage guidance and troubleshooting from Western Digital, Broadcom and Micron.
+Network card and driver assistance from Chelsio and Mellanox.
 Compute assistance from Intel and AMD.

 Netflix delivers streaming content using a combination of intelligent clients, a central control system, and a network of Open Connect appliances.